-In this article, the use of this platform is exemplified by a case study on the storage of polymers by micro-organisms under different temperatures.Read More
+In this article, we describe a case study on the storage of polymers by micro-organisms under different temperatures.Read More

 ABOUT THIS PLATFORM